brandur/sorg/content/fragments/heroku-http-api-design-guide.md

 +++
-hook = "A few reflections on the Heroku HTTP API Design Guide, and a link to a fork that brings it back to its original format." published_at = 2021-06-05T21:06:04Z title = "The Heroku HTTP API Design Guide"
+hook = "A few reflections on the Heroku HTTP API Design Guide, and a link to a fork that brings it back to its original format." published_at = 2021-06-05T21:06:04Z title = "The Heroku HTTP API Design Guide, revisited"
 +++

 One of our most influential "late Heroku" thought artifacts was "The Heroku HTTP API Design Guide".
 We'd recently revamped our API with a new V3 iteration, and the guide was a terse description of the conventions we'd developed.
 It was written by [Mark McGranaghan](https://twitter.com/mmcgrana), and then entered common maintenance.